 The autumn rainy season began early in Puerto Rico this year.
 Mother Nature has the ability to determine when its hot enough to open the gates of rains to lower the temperature for the population below.
 But despite the rains the eco system has not be able to contain the devastating effect of Puerto Rico’s public debt and economic crisis and the failure of the so called “Show Case of the Americas” represented by the territorial status of the “commonwealth!”

-Every month, during the past three years, more than 4,000 American citizens from the territory are taking the hard decision of leaving their family and friends searching for a better future in the United States.
+Every month, during the past three years, more than 4,000 American citizens from the territory are taking the hard decision of leaving their family and friends, dismembering the social fabric and structure of the territory searching for a better future in the United States.
 The effect of the massive exodus, 2.3 millions since 1952, has been noticed by political and Wall Street analysts because Puerto Ricans from the archipelago are choosing to reside in states of the union that play a very important role in the election of the President of the United States.
 An example is Florida.
 The Center for Puerto Rican Studies published recently the results of a study that revealed the following:

 All of this states are “battleground states” in a Presidential contest.
+The massive population exodus has become a Game Changer in the national political landscape.
 The U.S. Census forecast of the population of Puerto Rico for the year 2050 is that the Island will have the same number of people, 2.3 millions, it had when it adopted Law 600 that granted the adoption of a territorial constitution labeled with the emblematic name “free associated state!”
 The cost of providing services and governmental programs in their new adopted states is calculated in the tens of billions of U.S. tax payers moneys.
 Twice what it cost to provide the same in Puerto Rico.

-The bad news is that the massive population exodus will continue to grow, fueled by the imposition of 89 new taxes to the territory’s population, shrinking the economy, reducing dramatically tax revenues and making Puerto Rico the costliest jurisdiction to live in all of the Americas.
+The bad news is that the massive population exodus will continue to grow, fueled by the imposition of 89 new taxes by politicians that only find solutions going into the scarce wallet of the citizens of Puerto Rico.
+The territory has the highest consumer tax of the Nation.
+The territory’s population, shrinks the economy, reducing dramatically tax revenues and making Puerto Rico the costliest jurisdiction to live in all of the Americas.
 The Island suffers from a real estate deflation where property value has plummeted in value between 40 to 60%.
-Without an economic development strategy together with the second highest cost of energy in the states of the Union, .27 cents kWh, the Puerto Rican government continues to waste the scarce financial resources in useless projects, like a skating ring and contracts to lobbyists, law firms and friends and relatives costing hundreds of millions of dollars.
+Without an economic development strategy together with the second highest cost of energy in the states of the Union, .29 cents kWh, the Puerto Rican government continues to waste the scarce financial resources in useless projects, like a skating ring and contracts to lobbyists, law firms and friends and relatives costing hundreds of millions of dollars.
 The bottom line effect of the massive exodus is a bankrupt government, a heavily contracted economy (see what a consumer tax did to Japan’s economy!) and a territory left with a demographic profile of the poor and old.
 A total collapse of the government, economy and the social structure is forthcoming!

 Puerto Ricans in the territory treasure their relationship with the United States.
 Several polls done by local universities and the Gallup organization revealed that 96.7% categorized the holding of the American citizenship their top priority.
 At the same time these polls also revealed that if Puerto Rico is granted Independence or free association ( an associated republic) 92% of the consulted population expressed that they will move to the United States.
 What is the solution for the present Puerto Rican quagmire?